Voteshield/reggie/README.md

 # Veggie

-Veggie is a python package for working with state voter registration files.
+Veggie is a python package for reading state voter registration files.

-![]
+![veggie_example.gif]

 ## What is a Voter File?